olgaleticialopes/olgaleticialopes/README.md

 # Hello dear! ❤️🌺

-my name is Olga or Mymy, whichever you prefer :) <p>
+my name is Olga or Mymy, whichever you prefer :)
- I'm a student of software engineering and systems development and dedicating all my effort to the Front-end area and I'm really passionate about it.

 </div>